MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux.md

 - List of supported kernel versions
   > [!NOTE]
-  > MDE for RHEL/CentOS - 6.7 to 6.10 is a Kernel based solution.
-We expect customers to check the supported list of kernel in the below section before updating to the newer kernel version
+  > Microsoft Defender for Endpoint on RHEL/CentOS - 6.7 to 6.10 is a Kernel based solution.
+You must verify that the kernel is the supported before updating to the newer kernel version.
+See the list below for the list of supported kernels.
-  > MDE for all other distributions and version is a user based solution and agnostic of kernel updates.
-The only requirement is the kernel version should be on or above 3.10.0-327
+  > Microsoft Defender for Endpoint for all other distributions and versions are user-based solutions and agnostic of kernel updates.
+The only requirement is that the kernel version should be on or above 3.10.0-327.

   - The `fanotify` kernel option must be enabled
   - Red Hat Enterprise Linux 6 and CentOS 6: